sirshend/polygon-testnet-deployer-with-hardhat/README.md

 This also should be kept secret while working with the mainnet and not revealed.
 But since this is just a testnet and with just fake coins, I can reveal it.
 Now, let's setup a wallet on testnet using metamask.

-## Setting up a Metamask wallet for polygon testnet
+## Setting up a Metamask wallet for polygon testnet:

-## Setting up Hardhat and buidling the deployer.
+## Setting up Hardhat:

 You need node and npm installed.
 Download their latest versions.
 Make a new directory for the deployer.